smoran98/GT18/GoProj18/README.md

 # GoProj18
 Instructions for Project 2018 for Graph Theory

+3rd Year Software Development - GMIT

 ## A Program in GO